rmmorrison/chatterbox/README.md

 ## Running

+### Prerequisites

+chatterbox relies on a MySQL (or MariaDB) database at present to persist and retrieve data.
+The database can be deployed separately in a standalone format, deployed as a Docker container (backed by a persistent volume), or made available via the procurement of a managed MySQL/MariaDB instance.

+See the included [docker-compose.yml](https://github.com/rmmorrison/chatterbox/blob/master/docker-compose.yml) file with an example of how to deploy
+MariaDB as part of a Docker Compose setup.

 ### With Docker (and Docker Compose)

 In order to run chatterbox, you first must use a Discord account to create a bot and obtain its bot token, used to authenticate to Discord's API.